Skip to Content

 The assemblies are designed for sophomores who are currently studying World War II in their World History classes and reading Night by Elie Wiesel in English.

-Gold’s presentation will provide students with a deeply personal perspective that complements their classroom learning and brings historical events into a human context.
+Gold’s presentation provided students with a deeply personal perspective that complements their classroom learning and brings historical events into a human context.

 Article Topic Follows: News